Apartment Syndication 101: What Doctors Should Know

 I recently spoke to a group of periodontists about apartment syndication investing.

-As you can imagine, the majority did not have any prior real estate experience and were comfortable following their financial adviser’s advice of 401k investing until age 70+.
+As you can imagine, most did not have any real estate experience and were comfortable following their financial adviser’s advice of 401k investing until age 70+.

 I occasionally visit investing forums and Facebook groups for doctors.